amjedidiah/would-you-rather/docs/planning.md

    - Create a Redux store.
    - Connect logger middleware (optional)
-   - Connect Redux Thunk(re redux-saga) middleware
+   - Connect Redux Thunk(or redux-saga) middleware

 5. For each view that needs access to the store, create the component and connect it to the store.